August 18-22, 2020

 Join internationally renowned artists for a week of intensive exploration of the chamber music repertoire at the University of Washington School of Music.

 Applicants should be skilled amateur musicians who wish to develop their chamber music skills to a high level in an intense week of music making.
-Participants will be put into groups with a similar level and repertoire interest to participate in daily rehearsals, coachings, masterclasses as well as informal lectures and performances given by faculty artists.
+Participants will be put into groups with a similar level and repertoire interest playing alongside a faculty artist to participate in daily rehearsals, masterclasses as well as informal lectures and performances given by faculty artists.
 Groups will also have a chance to showcase their work and perform for a public audience at the end of the week.

 - Application deadline: March 15th